technomancy/technomancy.us/talks/lisp-microcontroller/outline.md

 * I got excited when I heard that serverless software is the next hip thing
  * very disappointed to find out that it was just a different kind of server
- * because actually-serverless software is way more interesting!
+ * because actually-serverless software is way more interesting than some cloud provider's API of the week!
   * decentralization has the potential to put power back in the hands of users
-* actually-serverless software won't come from a typical startup
+* actually-serverless software won't come from a typical VC-backed tech startup
-* software developed by companies tends towards centralization
+* software developed by those companies tends towards centralization
  * monetization as it is practiced in SV requires centralization
+ * when push comes to shove, monetization always wins

 ## coda